culanomeara/lets-talk-about-lego/README.md

 ## Deployment
+### Cloning and Forking
+- To CLONE:
+  - Navigate to the repository: [Let's Talk About Lego](https://github.com/culanomeara/lets-talk-about-lego)
+  - Above the list of files, click Code.
+  - Copy the URL for the repository.
+  - Open Terminal and change to the new directory where you want the cloned files to go
+  - type git clone and paste in the copied url from the repository

+- To FORK:
+  - Navigate to the repository: [Let's Talk About Lego](https://github.com/culanomeara/lets-talk-about-lego)
+  - At top of page, click on FORK
+  - Select the owner, name and description for the new fork.
+  - Select which branches you want to fork.
+  - Create fork.

+### Remote
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, click on the Settings icon
   - On the left-hand menu, click on Pages